santervo/sql-migrate/README.markdown

 ## Usage

-To install with leiningen, add following dependency to your project.clj:
+To install with leiningen, add following dependency to project.clj:

 	[sql-migrate <version>]